 Employing people from other countries than Sweden

 Special regulations apply to certain occupations and citizens of certain countries.
 Most citizens of non-EU countries need a permit to work in Sweden.
-If you plan to employ a person who is not a Swedish citizen, please contact the Swedish Migration Board (Migrationsverket) for more information.
+If you plan to employ a person who is not a Swedish citizen, please contact the Swedish Migration Agency (Migrationsverket) for more information.

 Frequently asked questions